saturnism/spring-on-gcp-gitbook/app-dev/cloud-services/databases/cloud-firestore-1/native-mode.md

 }
 ```

-Because Firestore is a document-oriented NoSQL database, you can have nested structure, you can establish parent-children relationships without complicated foreign keys.
+Because Firestore is a document-oriented NoSQL database, you can have nested structure and can establish parent-children relationships without complicated foreign keys.

 {% hint style="info" %}
 Read the [Spring Data Firestore reference documentation](https://cloud.spring.io/spring-cloud-static/spring-cloud-gcp/current/reference/html/#object-mapping-3) for more details.